You should capitalize only when there is a good reason for doing so. Otherwise, capitalization can creep into lots of areas where it has no place.

 The device used a combination of first- and second-generation chips.

-In general, use a hyphen in compounds formed from an adverb and an adjective, in order to avoid ambiguity as to which word the adverb qualifies.
+In general, use a hyphen in compounds formed from an adverb and an adjective, to avoid ambiguity which word the adverb qualifies.
 For example:

 I am grateful to my hard-working colleagues.
 Not hard working colleagues.